-The apps goal-setting feature allows users to set goals to reduce SB at work.
-The goal chosen reflects by how much time each day the user wishes to reduce their SB.
-The app then calculates by how much time the user must reduce their sitting each hour of the workday in order to meet their goal.
-For example, if a participant sets a two-hour (120-minute reduction) per day 'sit-less' goal, the app calculated how much time they need to reduce their sitting by each hour over an eight-hour working day (120/8 = 15 minutes every hour).
+The apps goal setting feature allows users to set goals to reduce SB at work.
+The goal chosen reflects how much time each day the user wishes to reduce their SB by.
+The app then calculates how much time the user must reduce their sitting by, each hour of the work day, in order to meet their goal.
+For example, if a participant sets a 2 hour (120 min reduction) per day "sit-less" goal, the app calculated how much time they need to reduce their sitting by each hour over an 8-hour working day (120/8 = 15 mins every hour).
 This means that a participant has to spend at least 15 minutes of each hour standing or moving in order to reach their goal.
-Therefore, when self-monitoring their SB, if the user reports that they sat for 46 minutes or more in the previous hour, they receive an automated message to stand and/or move.
-The progress made towards reaching their goal each day is displayed in the form of a goal visualisation section.
-This allows users to check if they had met their 'sit-less' goals.
-Five stars are presented on the screen, as recommended by Hartin et al. as a variant of a points-earning system to encourage behaviour change.
-The use of a familiar five-star rating system is also in keeping with the guidelines for optimising user interface design.
-As the user meets their hourly goals, the stars change from white to blue to represent how often they meet their goal each day (Figure 4).
-All recorded values in the logs are normalised to within a range of 0-5 in relation to the goal, that is, if a user meets every hourly goal over an eight-hour workday, five stars are shaded blue, but if a user meets four of eight hourly goals, then 2.5 stars are shaded blue.
+Therefore, when selfmonitoring their SB, if the user reports that they sat for 46 minutes or more in the previous hour they receive an automated message to stand and/or move.
+The progress made toward reaching their goal each day is displayed in the form of a goal visualisation section.
+This allows users to check if they had met their "sit-less" goals.
+Five stars are presented on the screen, as recommended by Hartin and colleagues (2016), 79 as a variant of a points-earning system to encourage behaviour change.
+The use of a familiar five star rating system is also in keeping with the guidelines for optimising user interface design.
+As the user meets their hourly goals the stars change from white to blue to represent how often they meet their goal each day (Figure 4).
+All recorded values in the logs are normalised to within a range of 0-5 in relation to the goal 79 i.e. if a user meets every hourly goal over an eight hour work day, five stars are shaded blue, however, if a user meets four of eight hourly goals then 2.5 stars are shaded blue.